 Flight delays are less painful inside a gorgeous, well-designed airport.
 Some of the world’s most beautiful and amazing airports are here.

-1. Beijing International Airport
+1. Beijing International Airport (China)

 Envision a majestic space, two miles long, shaped like a dragon.
 Above, a flurry of reds and yellows color a dizzying mesh ceiling, backlit by the sun, and below, 50 million people pass each year.
 This building, one of the world’s largest, is no palace or museum—it’s Terminal 3 at Beijing International Airport.